SBB BDe 4/4 II

-The BDe 4/4 II were electric multiple units ("EMUs") specially built in the 1950s for the CFF line La-Plaine - Geneva.
-The line was electrified not to Swiss standard, but to the Southern French 1.5 kV DC standard, so standard rolling stock could not be used.
+The BDe 4/4^{II} were motorcar electric multiple units built in the 1950s for the Swiss Federal Railway for service on the La Plaine - Geneva line.
+The line was not electrified to Swiss standard, but to the southeastern French 1.5 kV DC standard, so most Swiss rolling stock could not be used.
+They retired from operation in 1995.